mj-adendorff/mj-jobjack-ta/README.md

 ## Notice

 Since this is a technical assesment, both the API and Client has to be running on the same system.
 This can be changed, however it is not required.
+Also the project was done on an M1 macbook and tested on an Raspberry PI, it's possible that some things might not work or have performance issues when running on x86 platform.

 ## Repo Directory Structure